 “So you don’t believe in Teen Jesus?”
 I asked.

-They all nodded.
+They all shook their heads.
 Casper picked up the D&D dice and madly shook them up and scattered them on the floor inside our circle.

 They all screamed and moved away.
 He went around and found one boy who could feel his presence and started kissing him.
 Soon the boy was writhing on the floor from the stimulation.
 I grabbed him away from Casper and sat him between Jack and me, keeping Casper away.
 It looked like I was fighting the devil for his soul.
 It was worse than when Robby tortured Dave and Jazz about being burned by hell fire.
 They were blubbering incoherently.